-Students who have completed nursing courses at another nursing program and seek to enter the program in the second or third term of the Tennessee College of Applied Technology nursing program may apply for enrollment.
+Students who have completed nursing courses at another nursing program and seek to enter the program in the second term of the Tennessee College of Applied Technology nursing program may apply for enrollment.
 The application process for transfer students includes:

-- Submit a completed application for enrollment. - Submit an official copy of high school transcript or high school equivalency. - Submit an official transcript from the previous nursing education program. - Submit proof of at least a 750 score on each of the HESI end-of-course exams for the term(s) that are being granted credit.
+- Submit completed application for enrollment. - Submit official copy of high school transcript or high school equivalency. - · Submit official transcript from previous nursing education program. - Submit proof of at least a 850 score on each of the HESI end of course exams for the term(s) that are being granted credit.
 The costs of the HESI exams are the responsibility of the applicant.
-If an applicant has had the HESI end-of-course exams within the previous two years, an official copy of the test results can be provided in lieu of retesting.
+If an applicant has had the HESI end of course exams within the previous two years, an official copy of the test results can be provided in lieu of retesting. - The first term must not have been completed more than two years prior to admission.
+The application process, including passing the required HESI® exams, must be completed at least six weeks before the start date of the term for which the student is applying.